Open OnDemand

 We recommend you setup a Conda environment when using RStudio; these instructions demonstrate how to do this.

-Creating an Conda Environment
+Creating a Conda Environment

 We recommend you familiarise yourself with the use of Conda and R by going to the R application page.
 You will then need to prepare your Conda environment by first connecting to the login node using SSH (see the Getting started guide for advice on doing this).

-module load anaconda3/personal
+[user@login ~]$ module load miniforge/3

-conda create -n Renv r-base=4.1.2 -c conda-forge
+[user@login ~]$ conda create -n Renv r-base=4.1.2 -c conda-forge

-For example, to install tidyverse,
+For example, to install tidyverse, you can do:

 Once all packages have been install OOD can be started.